 An appreciation of the windows and the full effect of the dome can best be viewed from the center aisle, immediately in front of the sanctuary, facing the rear of the church.

 In the organ loft, the large window portrays the Resurrection.
 To the lower right is a window which has as its subject St. Paul.
-The smaller one above commenorates the four Fathers of the early church, Sts.
-Jerome, Gregory, Ambrose and Augustine.
+The smaller one above commemorates the four Fathers of the early church, Sts.
+Jerome, Gregory, Ambrose, and Augustine.
 To the lower left is a window with St. Peter as the subject.
 The one above it honors the four evangelists.